-Bazi is method of destiny analysis that tags an element to an individual.
+Bazi is a method of destiny analysis (or Chinese astrology) that tags an element to an individual.

-Every aspect of life can then deemed favorable or unfavorable to this person in question.
+Every aspect of life can then be deemed favorable or unfavorable to this person in question.

 If for example, you have a self-element of weak wood, then you need more water or wood energy to strengthen yourself.